w3f/polkadot-wiki/docs/learn-account-generation.md

 On the [Accounts](https://polkadot.js.org/apps/#/accounts) tab, click the `Multisig` button.
 Enter the threshold and add signatories.
 The threshold must be less than or equal to the number of signatories.
 The threshold indicates how many members must be in agreement for an extrinsic submission to be successful.
 Click `Create` when done.
-We'll use the accounts Alice, Bob, and Charlie here.

 ![Multi-sig account creation](/img/accounts/create-multisig.png)